bgoonz/docs-collection/github/organizations/managing-access-to-your-organizations-project-boards/managing-an-individuals-access-to-an-organization-project-board.md

 ---
 title: Managing an individual’s access to an organization project board
-intro: 'As an organization owner or project board admin, you can manage an individual member''s access to a project board owned by your organization.'
+intro: "As an organization owner or project board admin, you can manage an individual member's access to a project board owned by your organization."
 redirect_from:
   - /articles/managing-an-individual-s-access-to-an-organization-project-board
   - /articles/managing-an-individuals-access-to-an-organization-project-board
   - /github/setting-up-and-managing-organizations-and-teams/managing-an-individuals-access-to-an-organization-project-board
 versions:
-  fpt: '*'
+  fpt: "*"
-  ghes: '*'
+  ghes: "*"
-  ghae: '*'
+  ghae: "*"
 topics:
   - Organizations
   - Teams